 - The two most popular sausages are the Frankfurter and Käsekrainer

-- See also: Authentic Viennese experiences
+- Authentic Viennese experiences

 What is a Würstelstand?

 And the Würstelstand experience cuts across all social barriers.
-Bankers and shift workers alike prop themselves up against the counter, down a bit of Bratwurst, and moan about the state of the roads.
+Bankers and shift workers alike prop themselves up against the counter, shovel down a bit of Bratwurst, and moan about the state of the roads.

-You find the booths all over town, but particularly outside subway stations or at busy tram stops.
-The sausages usually come on a paper plate with bread (a basic white roll or slices of dark bread), mustard, and ketchup.
+The sausages themselves usually come on a paper plate with bread (a basic white roll or slices of dark bread), mustard, and ketchup.
 These days, you can often ask for a hot dog alternative, too, with the sausage inserted into a long roll.

 The main Vienna sausages